dotnet/linker/docs/design/feature-attributes.md

 ### Virtual methods

-- Overriding a _feature requirement_ method with a method outside of a _feature available_ scope warns.
+- Overriding a _feature requirement_ method with a method outside of a _feature available_ scope is disallowed.
-- Overriding a method outside of a _feature available_ scope with a _feature requirement_ method warns.
+- Overriding a method outside of a _feature available_ scope with a _feature requirement_ method is disallowed.

 ### Member access

-Access to a _feature requirement_ method, constructor, field, property, or event outside of a _feature available_ scope warns.
+Access to a _feature requirement_ method, constructor, field, property, or event outside of a _feature available_ scope is disallowed.

 ## Feature checks